COVID-19: Its Impact on Google Ads for Legal Services and How to Proceed

 Summary and Advice:

 The legal sector is undergoing some small SERP changes, with moderate (less than 5 percent) searches for volumes and conversion rates.
-Fortunately, this is compensated by a slight decrease in cost per click — maintaining search conversions and CPAs mostly steady.
+Fortunately, this is compensated by a slight decrease in cost per click — maintaining search conversions and CPAs primarily steady.

 - Update your day-to-day campaigns to match your current time.